 The average settlement for any sort of harassment claim may differ substantially from one plaintiff to another.
 Our NYC employment lawyers at the law office of Levine & Blit can assist you in determining the value of your harassment lawsuit based on their analysis of the damage you have suffered.

 If you need a more precise idea of how much your harassment case is worth, contact an attorney right away.
 Your workplace harassment lawyer can also assist you in establishing how the harassment occurred and determining where financial liability should be allocated.

 Your Dedicated New York City Harassment Lawyers

 Have you been the target of workplace discrimination in New York?
 If so, you should contact one of our New York hostile work environment attorneys at Levine & Blit right away to discuss your claim.
 Before you make significant decisions such as quitting or resigning from your position, we strongly advise consulting with one of our New York employment lawyers first.

 It is crucial that we analyze your circumstances before you do anything that might harm your claim and/or your career prospects.
-Please contact our workplace harassment lawyer for a free consultation, or call us at 212-967-3000 to get more details.
+Please contact our workplace harassment lawyer for a Free Case Evaluation, or call us at 212-967-3000 to get more details.
 We are your best choice when you are searching for a workplace harassment lawyer near me.